 Located over 3,000 kilometres south of Buenos Aires, Ushuaia lies in a dramatic position overlooking the Beagle Channel.
 It is a port city, the capital of Tierra del Fuego, Antarctica and the South Atlantic Islands.

-As well as day trips to the National Park, other excursions from Ushuaia include: Lakes Escondido and Fagnano, the Martial Glacier, Beagle Channel cruises, the Penguin Rookery and Estancia Harberton, and a 10 hour round trip to Puerto Williams in neighbouring Chile.
+As well as day trips to the National Park, other excursions from Ushuaia include: Lakes Escondido and Fagnano, the Martial Glacier, Beagle Channel cruises, the Penguin Rookery and Estancia Harberton, and a ten hour round trip to Puerto Williams in neighbouring Chile.
 The wilderness, lakes and bays around the city provide the opportunity for plenty of outdoor activities such as: horse-riding, trekking, fishing, canoeing and diving.
-The whole island is a tax-free zone, and its airport offers direct flights to Buenos Aires, El Calafate and other regional centres.

 View suggested itinerary